Invariant Language Modeling: Discussion

 \subsection{Related Work}

-\xhdr{Domain generalization} The performance of deep learning models substantially degrades on Out-of-Domain (OoD) datasets, even in the face of small variations of the data generating process \cite{hendrycks2019benchmarking}. \newcite{blanchard2011generalizing} have proposed domain generalization (DG) as a formalism for studying this problem.
+\xhdr{Domain generalization} The performance of deep learning models substantially degrades on out-of-domain (OoD) datasets, even in the face of small variations of the data\hyp generating process \cite{hendrycks2019benchmarking}. \newcite{blanchard2011generalizing} have proposed domain generalization (DG) as a formalism for studying this problem.
 In DG, the goal is to learn a model using data from a single or multiple related but distinct training domains, in such a way that the model generalizes well to any OoD testing domain, unknown during training.
 Recently, the problem of DG has attracted a lot of attention, and has been approached from different facets.
 Most of the existing methods fall under the paradigm of domain alignment \cite{inv_feature_rep, LiGTLT18, adv_inv_features, liu2020causal_semantic_rep, zhao2020entropy_reg}.
 Motivated by the idea that features that are stable across the training domains should also be robust to the unseen testing domains, these methods try to learn domain-invariant representations.
-The proposed methods differ in the invariance they try to achieve (i.e., what they align) and how they do it (i.e., the distance that they minimize, and how they minimize it).
 A group of other methods is based on meta-learning \cite{dou2019sem_features, balaji2018metareg, li2018learing_to_generalize}.
-Following the common meta-learning paradigm, these methods use the training domains to construct disjoint meta-train and meta-test environments.
 The motivation behind this approach is that it exposes the model to domain shifts during training, which will allow it to generalize better during testing.
-Regularization through data augmentation is commonly used in the training of machine learning models to alleviate overfitting and thereby improve generalization.
+Regularization through data augmentation is commonly used in the training of machine learning models to alleviate overfitting and thereby improve generalization \cite{zhou2021feature_noise, zhou2020aug}.
 Based on this idea, \cite{zhou2021feature_noise, zhou2020aug} apply transformations on the original data to simulate a domain shift in training.